Zach Pascal Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Season Stats

-- Pascal has seen the ball thrown his way nine times in the red zone this season, 23.7% of his team's 38 red zone pass attempts.
+- With nine targets in the red zone this season, Pascal has been on the receiving end of 23.7% of his team's 38 red zone pass attempts.

-- The Colts, who rank eighth in the NFL in points scored, have dropped back to pass 55.8% of the time while running the ball 44.2% of the time.
+- The Colts have thrown the ball in 55.8% of their plays from scrimmage this year while staying on the ground 44.2% of the time.
+This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the Bills.